Vague Preference Policy Learning for Conversational Recommendation: Experiments

 \section{Experiments}

 In this section, we evaluate the proposed method in VPMCR.
-We use the following research questions (RQs) to guide our experiment. \begin{itemize}[leftmargin=1mm] \item \textbf{RQ1.} How does our AVPPL method perform in comparison to state-of-the-art CRS methods in the VPMCR scenario? \item \textbf{RQ2.} How do the key components contribute to the overall performance of our AVPPL method? \item \textbf{RQ3.} How do the hyperparameters of our method affect its performance? \item \textbf{RQ4.} Can AVPPL effectively make recommendations based on users' vague preferences during the conversation? \end{itemize}
+We use the following research questions (RQs) to guide our experiment. \begin{itemize}[leftmargin=1mm] \item \textbf{RQ1.} How does our VPPL method perform in comparison to state-of-the-art CRS methods in the VPMCR scenario? \item \textbf{RQ2.} How do the key components contribute to the overall performance of our VPPL method? \item \textbf{RQ3.} How well can the VPPL framework adapt to different CRS scenarios?
+Can it achieve superior performance in the MIMCR scenario as well? \item \textbf{RQ4.} How effective is our proposed method in modeling vague preferences under different vague preference initialization strategies? \item \textbf{RQ5.} How do the hyperparameters of our method affect its performance? \item \textbf{RQ6.} Can our method successfully make recommendations from users’ vague preference space? \end{itemize}